-Our generalist degree in Psychology affords students the opportunity to become experts in psychology by conducting psychology research at the doctoral level, learning the breadth of psychological knowledge, and concentrating on a specific area within psychology (e.g., teaching psychology).
+Our PhD degree in Psychology affords students the opportunity to become experts in psychology by conducting psychology research at the doctoral level, learning the breadth of psychological knowledge, and concentrating on a specific area within psychology (e.g., teaching psychology).

-The objective of the psychology PhD program is to prepare graduates for careers as full-time faculty at colleges and universities, independent researcher in a variety of settings (universities, research institutes, organizations, etc.), and consultants in psychology.
+An objective of the program is to prepare graduates for careers as:

+- full-time faculty at colleges and universities - independent researcher (universities, research institutes, organizations, etc.) - consultants in psychology

 Graduates who are already clinicians can also apply their doctoral level thinking and knowledge to improve their clinical practices.
 It should be noted that this program does not prepare students for clinical practice nor does it make graduates eligible for psychology licensure.